Rizwe Mohammed

-He started his career as a teacher while involved in research and development in writing commentary on books written by great scholars.
-From his childhood he shined as an eloquent speaker.
-Due to his talent of factual and realistic speech he was called internationally to Conferences, Seminars and Consultations.
-Thus, he has visited Malaysia, Indonesia, Saudi Arabia, Turkey, Kyoto (Japan), etc.

 He has also travelled to several countries in Asia, Middle East, Africa, Europe and North America for the purpose of Islamic awareness, Islamic education and promoting peace and coexistence.

 His profession is Advisor-Financial Institution, presently providing his consultation and advisory services to Amana Investments, Amana Takaful, Bank of Ceylon, Peoples Leasing in Sri Lanka, Maldives Islamic Bank and Male Izumi Enterprise, Japan.